dgroomes/javascript-playground/repl/README.md

 ## Overview

-There are a few key points:

-* REPLs are **fast and iterative**
-  * Languages with runtimes usually have a REPL: Python, Ruby, Node.js, Java and more.
+REPLs are **fast and iterative**.
+Languages with runtimes usually have a REPL: Python, Ruby, Node.js, Java and more.
 In these languages, you can start a REPL on the commandline, write some "hello world"-style code, and see the result immediately.
 You can build up a program incrementally and see the results of each step.
 This is a great way to quickly learn and experiment.

-* REPLs can source **existing code**
-  * While REPLs are usually introduced as a way to write a "hello world" program, they can also be used to source existing code like your own source code or third-party libraries.
+REPLs can source **existing code**.
+While REPLs are usually introduced as a way to write a "hello world" program, they can also be used to source existing code like your own program code or third-party libraries.
 You can use a REPL over a large and sophisticated codebase.
 There's no reason to limit REPLs only to the classroom.

-What does it look like to use the Node.js REPL and preload some code?
-Let's find out.
-I found that when using ESM modules, the best route is to create a custom launcher for a Node.js REPL that is customized with some dynamic imports.
+What does it look like to use the Node.js REPL and "pre-import" some of my own code?
+This project explores that idea.
+I found that when using ESM modules, the best route is to create a custom launcher for a Node.js REPL that is customized with some imports.
 I got on the right track thanks to this [GitHub Issues comment](https://github.com/nodejs/node/issues/44094#issuecomment-1296599749).

 ## Instructions